-(2) Ownership days are the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
-Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period.

-(3) Available days are the number of our ownership days less the aggregate number of days that our vessels are off-hire due to scheduled repairs or repairs under guarantee, vessel upgrades or special surveys and the aggregate amount of time that we spend positioning our vessels for such events.
-The shipping industry uses available days to measure the number of days in a period during which vessels should be capable of generating revenues.

-(4) Operating days are the number of available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, including unforeseen circumstances.
-The shipping industry uses operating days to measure the aggregate number of days in a period during which vessels actually generate revenues.

-(5) We calculate fleet utilization by dividing the number of our operating days during a period by the number of our available days during the period.
-The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire for reasons other than scheduled repairs or repairs under guarantee, vessel upgrades, special surveys or vessel positioning for such events.

-(6) Time charter equivalent rates, or TCE rates, are defined as our time charter revenues less voyage expenses during a period divided by the number of our available days during the period, which is consistent with industry standards.
+- (2) Ownership days are the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
+Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period. - (3) Available days are the number of our ownership days less the aggregate number of days that our vessels are off-hire due to scheduled repairs or repairs under quarantee, vessel upgrades or special surveys and the aggregate amount of time that we spend positioning our vessels for such events.
+The shipping industry uses available days to measure the number of days in a period during which vessels should be capable of generating revenues. - (4) Operating days are the number of available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, including unforeseen circumstances.
+The shipping industry uses operating days to measure the aggregate number of days in a period during which vessels actually generate revenues. - (5) We calculate fleet utilization by dividing the number of our operating days during a period by the number of our available days during the period.
+The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire for reasons other than scheduled repairs or repairs under guarantee, vessel upgrades, special surveys or vessel positioning for such events. - (6) Time charter equivalent rates, or TCE rates, are defined as our time charter revenues less voyage expenses during a period divided by the number of our available days during the period, which is consistent with industry standards.
 Voyage expenses include port charges, bunker (fuel) expenses, canal charges and commissions.
 TCE rate is a non-GAAP measure, and management believes it is useful to investors because it is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on time charters with daily earnings generated by vessels on voyage charters, because charter hire rates for vessels on voyage charters are generally not expressed in per day amounts while charter hire rates for vessels on time charters are generally expressed in such amounts.
 The following table reflects the calculation of our TCE rates for the periods presented.

-Year Ended December 31, 2014 2013 2012 2011 2010 (in thousands of U.S. dollars, except for TCE rates, which are expressed in U.S. dollars, and available days) Time charter revenues \$ 175,576 \$ 164,005 \$ 220,785 \$ 255,669 \$ 275,448 Less: voyage expenses (10,665) (8,119) (8,274) (10,597) (12,392) Time charter equivalent revenues \$ 164,911 \$ 155,886 \$ 212,511 \$ 245,072 \$ 263,056 Available days 13,650 12,029 9,998 8,474 8,208 Time charter equivalent (TCE) rate \$ 12,081 \$ 12,959 \$ 21,255 \$ 28,920 \$ 32,049
+Year Ended December 31, 2015 2014 2013 2012 2011 TC CE rates, w U.S. dollar d in U.S. d ailat ole days) Time charter revenues \$ 157,712 \$ 175,576 \$ 164,005 \$ 220,785 \$ 255,669 Less: voyage expenses (15,528) (10,665) (8,119) (8,274) (10,597) Time charter equivalent revenues \$ 142,184 \$ 164,911 \$ 155,886 \$ 212,511 \$ 245,072 Available days 14,600 13,650 12,029 9,998 8,474 Time charter equivalent (TCE) rate \$ 9,739 \$ 12,081 \$ 12,959 \$ 21,255 \$ 28,920